eclipse-cbi/jiro/documentation/USER_DOC.md

 `git.eclipse.org/www.eclipse.org/`<project_name>`.git` repository.
 As
-mentioned above, the Eclipse Foundation website's infrastructure will eventually pull the content of the latter and your website will be published and available on **http://www.eclipse.org/\<project_name\>**.
+mentioned above, the Eclipse Foundation website's infrastructure will eventually pull the content of the latter and your website will be published and available on **[https://www.eclipse.org/&lt;project_name&gt;](https://www.eclipse.org/&lt;project_name&gt;)**

-If you don't have a Jenkins instance already, [ask for one](CBI#Requesting_a_JIPP_instance "wikilink").
+If you don't have a Jenkins instance already, [ask for one](CBI#Requesting_a_JIPP_instance).
 If you need assistance with the process, [open a ticket](https://bugs.eclipse.org/bugs/enter_bug.cgi?product=Community&component=CI-Jenkins).

 ## About resource packs and quotas

-The new infrastructure offers us the ability to prevent one of the major drawback of the old one: resource starvation.
+Our cluster-based infrastructure offers us the ability to prevent one of the major drawback of the old infrastructure: resource starvation.
 On the old infrastructure, one project could eat up all the resources of the machine and starve others, resulting in unpredictable build times, machine instabilities and unfairness.
 As such, we've defined resource quotas on the clustered